eduvpn/documentation/CLIENT_COMPAT.md

 This will upgrade all required packages as well.
 You may need to reboot or restart NetworkManager.

+### Split Tunnel

+If you do _not_ want to route all traffic over the VPN, you need to manually specify this in NetworkManager.
+By default, NetworkManager will try to send all traffic over the VPN, whether or not the servers indicates the VPN should not be used as a default gateway.

+When editing the VPN configuration, under the IPv4 and IPv6 tabs you can select "Use this connection only for resources on its network", this way it will honor the pushed routes.

 ### Manual

 To start OpenVPN manually, we assume below that you downloaded an OpenVPN